-We also offer the world’s only seafood certification and ecolabelling program that is consistent with all of the following international norms:
+We offer the world’s only wild-capture seafood certification and ecolabelling program that is consistent with all of the following international norms:

-The MSC environmental standard for sustainable fishing is based in part on the United Nations Food and Agriculture Organizations’ Code of Conduct for Responsible Fishing (CCRF).
+The is based in part on the United Nations Food and Agriculture Organizations’ Code of Conduct for Responsible Fishing (CCRF).
 The Code was established in 1995 as a framework for international efforts to encourage fishing activity that is sustainable and in harmony with the environment.
 It provides principles and standards for the conservation, management and development of fisheries around the world.

 - objective, third-party fishery assessment using scientific evidence